All Episodes

 But there's no doubt that's the direction they're moving in.

-And frankly when Trump said, you know, and look if if they do that, I can tell you South Korea and Japan, they're not going to need our permission if they if they're looking down the gun barrel at a nuclear armed North Korea, they're gonna have a ballistic missile defense.
+And frankly, when Trump said, you know, and look, if they do that, I can tell you, South Korea and Japan, they're not going to need our permission.

 My guess is with nuclear warheads on the ballistic missile defense.

-All right, Pat Buchanan always love having you let's see how suicidal let's see how long the circular firing squad remains in existence.
+Let's see how suicidal, let's see how long this circular firing squad remains in existence.

-Hopefully some of these Republicans will stand down at some point.
+Hopefully, some of these Republicans will stand down at some point.

-Who do you like for VP real quick?
+Who do you like for VP, real quick?

 I want to congratulate Hillary Clinton on making history as the presumptive Democratic nominee for President of the United States.

-Even after our own hard fought campaign in a testament to her character she agreed to serve our country as Secretary of State.
+Even after our own hard-fought campaign, in a testament to her character, she agreed to serve our country as Secretary of State.

-And from the decision we made in the situation room to get bin Laden to our pursuit of diplomacy and capitals around the world I have seen her judgment.
+And from the decision we made in the situation room to get bin Laden to our pursuit of diplomacy and capitals around the world, I have seen her judgment.

 So I want those of you who've been with me from the beginning of this incredible journey to be the first to know that I'm with her.

-I am fired up and I cannot wait to get out there and campaign for Hillary.
+I am fired up, and I cannot wait to get out there and campaign for Hillary.

-Wow he sounds fired up doesn't he?
+Wow, he sounds fired up, doesn't he?

 Looks like he was forced to say everything that he said in the video.

-Now what do you do if you're a Bernie Sanders supporter?
+Now, what do you do if you're a Bernie Sanders supporter?

 So the fix was in.